GregoryREvans/abjad-ext-microtones/README.md

 HEJI2 <br />
 ![](heji2_overtones.png) <br />

-EDO accidentals in progress: <br />
+EDO accidentals: <br />

 ![](edo_accidentals.png) <br />

+---
+Conceivably, the accidental notation is personalizable by user-defined stylesheets similar to the ones included with this package.